compose-x/ecs_composex/docs/syntax/compose_x/sqs.rst

             scaling:
               ScaleInCooldown: 120
               ScaleOutCooldown: 60
-              steps:
+              Steps:
-                - lower_bound: 0
+                - LowerBound: 0
-                  upper_bound: 10
+                  UpperBound: 10
-                  count: 1 # Gives you 1 container if there is between 0 and 10 messages in the queue.
+                  Count: 1 # Gives you 1 container if there is between 0 and 10 messages in the queue.
-                - lower_bound: 10
+                - LowerBound: 10
-                  upper_bound: 100
+                  UpperBound: 100
-                  count: 10 # Gives you 10 containers if you have between 10 and 100 messages in the queue.
+                  Count: 10 # Gives you 10 containers if you have between 10 and 100 messages in the queue.
-                - lower_bound: 100
+                - LowerBound: 100
-                  count: 20 # Gives you 20 containers if there is 100+ messages in the queue
+                  Count: 20 # Gives you 20 containers if there is 100+ messages in the queue

 .. note::